pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 4. The terminal will ask you for a password.
 Either keep it secure in your system, or add a password to it.
 This is up to you.
 If you wish to bypass the password, just press ENTER.
 5. You now have a keypair. upload the .PUB key to the instance in task-1 when it asks you for keys

+### for MacOS

+1.  type `ssh-keygen` in the terminal
+2.  the terminal will prompt you to select a key-install location.
+Just press ENTER to install it in the default location; this will allow your client to automatically find the key.
+The default location is `Users/<user>/.ssh/` NOTE: if you already have a key with a given name it will overwrite it.
+This will cause you to loose access whatever th ekey decrypted.
+3. The terminal will ask you for a password.
+Either keep it secure in your system, or add a password to it.
+This is up to you.
+If you wish to bypass the password, just press ENTER.
+4. You now have a keypair. upload the .PUB key to the instance in task-1 when it asks you for keys

 A simple explaination of how it works: http://blakesmith.me/2010/02/08/understanding-public-key-private-key-concepts.html.